 Construction of the tug was originally commissioned for the Metropolitan Marine Transportation Company of Staten Island, New York.
 However, the arrangement unraveled.
 And, the uncompleted tug was acquired by the Modern Continental Construction Company.

-The tug was named for a K-Sea Transportation Partnership employee.
-Who was Mate onboard the tug Davis Sea, who was killed on the job.
+The tug was named for a K-Sea Transportation Partnership Incorporated employee.
+Who was Mate onboard the tug Davis Sea, who had been killed on the job.

 In 2010, she was outfitted with a JAK-400 coupler system at Feeney's Enterprises of Kingston, New York.

 In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.